 - Successfully represented Ohio State Football Coach Urban Meyer related to an investigation into allegations arising from athletic department issues.

-- Represented two major corporations in auto industry in environmental related investigations.
+- Represented two major corporations and an executive in the auto industry in environmental related investigations.

-- Conducted a global Independent Internal Investigation into FCPA allegations at Key Energy.
+- Conducted global Independent Internal Investigations into FCPA allegations at Key Energy and Statoil.

-- Conducted internal investigations into “Me Too” allegations against a board member and senior officers of several major companies.
+- Conducted internal investigations into “Me Too” and racial claims against board members and senior officers of several major companies.

 - Represented companies in State Attorney General investigations involving alleged false claims and qui tams.